dhanushp/Hackintosh-GL63/Instruction.md

 ![altt text](https://i.imgur.com/Tse5uTH.png)

 ##### Step 10 :
-Browse to the EFI folder on the pendrive using Explorer++  and delete the Existing files.
+Browse to the EFI folder on the USB using Explorer++  and delete the Existing files.

 ![altt text](https://i.imgur.com/dbpYaHm.png)